-The Oreto, a twin-bladed screw steamer, had been under construction at Liverpool.
+The Oreto, a twin-bladed screw steamship, had been under construction at Liverpool, England.
 U.S. officials expressed suspicions that the ship was being built for the Confederate navy.
 Those suspicions were supplemented by the fact that Liverpool was largely a pro-Confederate city that a U.S. diplomat claimed had been “made by the slave trade, and the sons of those who acquired fortunes in the traffic, now instinctively side with the rebelling slave-drivers.”

 Building or arming warships for belligerent powers such as the Confederacy violated Great Britain’s Foreign Enlistment Act.
 The U.S. consul at Liverpool, Thomas H. Dudley, had discovered the ship’s true purpose as a commerce raider before she left port, but Confederate naval agent James D. Bulloch produced forged papers claiming that a Palermo merchant, not the Confederate government, owned the Oreto.
 The U.S. minister to Britain, Charles Francis Adams, presented Dudley’s evidence that the ship violated British law to the Foreign Office, but it was not acted upon before the Oreto was taken out of port, ostensibly just for a trial run.